 Location questions to consider might be; how close to local amenities are you?
 How good is the public transport?
 Are there any schools nearby?

 By speaking to one our sales consultants they will be able to help with their knowledge of the City centre

 We recommend that you obtain solicitor quotes at the beginning of your search in order to have a solicitor in place for when you have your offer accepted.

 Here at Julie Twist we have an excellent selection of preferred solicitors, please contact us if you would like a no-obligation quote.

-If you find a property you really like, we recommend you book an appointment to view as early as possible to avoid disappointment, if you would like to view a property and cannot make it to Manchester then we can offer a Skype viewing, videos and 360 videos are available on some properties.
+If you find a property you really like, we recommend you book an appointment to view as early as possible to avoid disappointment, if you would like to view a property and cannot make it to Manchester then we can offer a Whatsapp viewing, videos.

 You should have a list of questions ready to ask during your viewing (especially if it’s a second or third viewing).
 Many people make offers after seeing a property only a couple of times and so you need to use viewings to gain all the information you need to make a decision.